 Late Filing.
 There is also a penalty if you file after the extended due date and owe tax.
-The late filing penalty is 5% of any tax not paid by the regular due date.
+The late filing penalty is 5 percent of any tax not paid by the regular due date.

 Interest.
 You must also pay interest on the penalty and tax you are sending in late.
-The interest rate for 2021 is 3%.
+The interest rate for 2020 is 5 percent.